Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 The Riga Central Market is located alongside the River Daugava, just a few hundred meters away from the old town.
 Not only is it one of the largest marketplaces, but it also ranks among the most visited markets in Eastern Europe.

-The market offers a wide variety of Latvian-grown and homemade products, exotic fruits and spices, as well as manufactured merchandise.
-Organized into five categories—vegetables, dairy, meat, fish, and gastronomy products, the market features stalls and stands in the outdoor area.
-Noteworthy events like the Night Market and ‘Round the Clock Farmers’ Market add to the vibrant atmosphere.
-It’s worth mentioning that the Riga Central Market is recognized on the UNESCO World Heritage list.
+Offering a wide variety of Latvian-grown and homemade products, exotic fruits, spices, as well as manufactured goods, the market is divided into five categories: vegetables, dairy, meat, fish, and gastronomy products.
+Stalls and stands fill the indoor and outdoor area, creating a lively atmosphere.
+Special events like the Night Market and ‘Round the Clock Farmers’ Market add to the vibrant experience.
+It’s noteworthy that the Riga Central Market holds a place on the UNESCO World Heritage list.

 Overnight stay